goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 ```bash
 [student<X>@ansible ansible-files]$ ansible-playbook apache.yml
 ```
 The output should not report any errors but provide an overview of the tasks executed and a play recap summarizing what has been done.
-There is also a task called "Gathering Facts" listed there: this is an built-in task that runs automatically at the beginning of each play.
+There is also a task called **Gathering Facts** listed: this is an built-in task that runs automatically at the beginning of each play.
 It collects information about the managed nodes.
 Exercises later on will cover this in more detail.

 Use SSH to make sure Apache has been installed on `node1`.
 The necessary IP address is provided in the inventory.
 Grep for the IP address there and use it to SSH to the node.